xmas-trees.jpg

 TREES FOR TROOPS

 Christmas Tree Farmers across the nation are participating in the Trees for Troops program.
-This year, trees from The Whitehouse Christmas Tree Farm will be shipped to Joint Base Charleston in South Carolina.
+This year, trees from The Whitehouse Christmas Tree Farm will be shipped to an Army Base in Fort Cavazos, Texas.

 We are offering an opportunity for the community to donate money towards a tree to fill up the FedEx trailer, which can hold approximately 200 trees.
 Any contributions will be accepted.
 Donations can be made through Venmo: @WheelerFarms, dropping off in-person at the checkout trailer, or with a check mailed to: “The Whitehouse Christmas Tree Farm” 11266 Obee Rd.
 Whitehouse, OH 43571.